Out Out Damn Spot Macbeth

 A Comparison with Macbeth's Descent

 While both Macbeth and Lady Macbeth experience a descent into darkness, their journeys differ significantly.
 Macbeth's descent is characterized by a gradual escalation of violence and paranoia, fueled by his fear of losing power.
-His guilt manifests as outward actions, leading to further acts of violence and ultimately, his downfall.
+Practically speaking, his guilt manifests as outward actions, leading to further acts of violence and ultimately, his downfall.
 Lady Macbeth's descent, on the other hand, is more internal and psychological.
 Her guilt manifests as internal torment, leading to a breakdown of her mental and physical health.
-This contrast highlights the different ways in which guilt can manifest and the diverse ways in which individuals cope (or fail to cope) with the burden of their actions.
+Now, this contrast highlights the different ways in which guilt can manifest and the diverse ways in which individuals cope (or fail to cope) with the burden of their actions.
 The juxtaposition of their separate descents offers a compelling study of guilt's effects on human psyche.

 The Enduring Relevance of Lady Macbeth